wix-incubator/corvid-stackdriver-telemetry-adapter/README.md

     npm run deploy

 ## Register for Site Monitoring
-- Once your service is up and running, you can test it using `/is_alive` endpoint.
+- Once your service is up and running you can test it using `/is_alive` endpoint.
-- Register for Site Monitoring in your wix business manager,
+- Register for Site Monitoring in your Wix Business Manager: **Settings -> Site Monitoring -> Connect Monitoring Tools** ->
-    - go to Settings -> Site Monitoring -> Connect Monitoring Tools -> Enter your service URL with `/log`
+  - Enter your service URL with `/log`